progmaticlab/nodepool/doc/source/configuration.rst

             If given, the label for use in this pool will create a volume from the image and boot the node from it.

+        .. attr:: networks
+           :type: list

+           Specify custom Neutron networks that get attached to each node.
+Specify the name or id of the network as a string.

+           .. note:: This value will override the value for :attr:`providers.[openstack].pools.networks`.

         .. attr:: key-name
            :type: string